Yoga with Stacey

 Stacey also teaches some Iyengar Yoga and in every class she makes time for mudras, pranayama (breath work), some kirtan (singing) and meditation.
 She ends with a soothing shivasana where she may sing you a song while playing her guitar, she may play some healing bowls, offer an adjustment or guide you in yoganidra.

 Full Moon Classes change every month with the full moon and the focus is more on meditation.
 Classes are from 7-8 P.M.
-Mark these dates and join us on: February 28, March 30, April 30, May 29, June 26, July 24, August 24, September 21, October 23 and November 22.
+As I travel I will share a live session that you can connect with me and many more globally.
+Mark these dates and join us on: February 19, March 20, April 19, May 18, June 17, July 16, August 15, September 14, October 13 and November 12 and December 12.
+A donation of $10-20 is greatly appreciated and can be paid through an e-transfer.

-In all classes offered, there is space for ten students, so please arrive 10-15 minutes early to secure your space, to allow for socializing, a zen space and a start time that honors everyone's schedule.
-You can also pay and reserve your space on-line.
+In all classes offered, please arrive 10-15 minutes early to secure your space, to allow for socializing, a zen space and a start time that honours everyone's schedule.
 Please dress comfortably and bring your mat, strap, block and smile.
-At the present time, parking is limited, so please be mindful of that when parking and taking your class.
-We hope to expand this summer.

 Yoga Class fees